 A hybrid mattress is a combination of two distinct mattress types.
-They will usually have a combination of comfort foam, memory foam, a transition layer with zoned support, and pocketed coils.
+They will usually have comfort foam, memory foam, a transition layer with zoned support, and pocketed coils.

-Let’s take a look at how hybrid mattresses are different from other mattresses available out there:
+Let’s take a look at how hybrid mattresses are different from other mattresses:

 Memory foam has recently gained popularity for its use in high-end mattresses.
 It provides a new level of comfort for your body, assisting in spinal alignment through the shoulder and the hip.
 It hugs your body in every sleep position.